-In order to determine needs and provide the best services possible, students must submit recent documentation concerning their disability.
-The documentation must normally be no more than three years old, but this can vary depending on the circumstances of each case.
+In order to determine reasonable accommodations, students with disabilities must submit recent documentation which generally should be no more than three years old.
 Such documentation must be provided in writing from a qualified professional source.
-It should include the adult-normals test (instruments) used with scores, subset scores and suggestions for possible accommodations as they relate to the diagnosed disability to enhance student access to the programs and activities of the University.
+It should include the adultnormals test (instruments) used with scores, subset scores and suggestions for possible accommodations as they relate to the diagnosed disability.
 Appropriate accommodations cannot be provided without the necessary documentation.
-Further, accommodations are not retroactive; students are encouraged to submit documentation no later than prior to the beginning of the term in order to be reasonably accommodated.
-Documentation should be submitted to the Office of Student Affairs.
-Evaluation information concerning a student's disability is private.
-Such information will be provided to instructional faculty or staff members only when they have a legitimate "need to know" or at the request of the student.
+Accommodations are not retroactive; students are encouraged to submit documentation prior to the beginning of the term in order to be reasonably accommodated.
+Documentation should be submitted to the Office of the Vice President of Student Affairs.
+Evaluation information concerning a student's disability is private and will only be shared when there is a legitimate "need to know" or at the request of the student.